dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/camera-enhancer/dcecameraview.md

 **Parameters**

-`torchButtonPosition`: The coordinate of the top-left corner of the torch button.
+`torchButtonPosition` The coordinate of the top-left corner of the torch button.
 You can input a null value to apply no changes to the position of the torch button.
-`width`: The width of the torch button.
+`width` The width of the torch button.
 You can input a null value to apply no changes to the width of the torch button.
-`height`: The height of the torch button.
+`height` The height of the torch button.
 You can input a null value to apply no changes to the height of the torch button.
-`torchOnImage`: Display this image when the torch is on.
+`torchOnImage` Display this image when the torch is on.
 You can input a null value to apply no changes to the image of the torch button when the torch is on.
-`torchOffImage`: Display this image when the torch is off.
+`torchOffImage` Display this image when the torch is off.
 You can input a null value to apply no changes to the image of the torch button when the torch is off.

 **Code Snippet**